Measurement Induced Asymmetric Entanglement in a Deconfined Quantum Critical Ground State: Results

 To gain more insight on weak measurement with $Z$ type measurement operators, we calculate the spatially averaged von Neumann bipartite entanglement entropy($S$) of the post measurement states.
 In the $\ket{\psi_{gs}}$, $S$ increases initially with $K$ and shows a peak at the vicinity of the pseudo critical coupling $K_c(\chi)$ and decreases when further increasing $K$.
 See the black dashed line in Fig.\ref{fig:3}b and c.
 Figure \ref{fig:3}b shows the $S$ versus $K$ for different values of $\alpha$ for the post measurement state $\ket{\psi_{(\uparrow \downarrow)}^Z}$.
 The $S$ decreases as increasing $\alpha$, with higher rate when $K<K_c(\chi)$ compared to $K>K_c(\chi)$.
 The bipartite entanglement entropy represent non-local correlations including both long-range and the short-range correlations in the system.
 The reduction of entanglement entropy could lead to convert the long range correlations to the short-range once.
 Thus, it would reduce the longest possible correlations in the system and hence reduce the correlation length as calculated via the transfer matrix method (orange dashed line in the Fig. \ref{fig:3}a).
 It is also evident from the Fig. \ref{fig:3}b, that the restructuring of the entanglement is not monotonically varying across the phase boundary, hence develop a gap in the entanglement entropy and also in the correlation length at the vicinity of the pseudo critical coupling.

 An anomalous behaviour is observed in the measurement outcome $\left(\downarrow \downarrow \right)$. see Fig.\ref{fig:3}c.
 The $S$ strongly increases as increasing $\alpha$ when $K<K_c(\chi)$ and weakly decreases when $K>K_c(\chi)$ in the vicinity of the pseudo critical point.
+The above highly asymmetric response of the entanglement across the phase boundary can be identified as an anomalous behaviour.
+The benchmarking calculations conducted on the transverse field Ising model suggests that the response of $S$ due to measurement varies monotonically across the phase boundary in conventional critical points.
 The increment of $S$ when $K<K_c(\chi)$ could lead to restructure the short-range correlations to long-range correlations which results overall increment in the $\xi$ in the system as shown by the blue dashed line in Fig.\ref{fig:3}a.
 We confirm that the $\xi$ always follows the above trend of asymmetric restructuring of the $S$ as increasing the strength of the weak measurement $\alpha$.
 Thus, the asymmetric profile of correlation length $\xi$ shown in \ref{fig:3}a could be a direct manifestation of the developed asymmetric entanglement structure under the weak measurement.